 Located in the Mysore and Kodagu districts of Karnataka, Nagarahole is famous for its ability to provide adventures in tiger spotting.
 There are several species of plants and animals thriving in this wildlife sanctuary.
 The dense forests are home to deer, bison, elephants, and sloth bears too.

-Situated in Balaghat and Mandla districts of Madhya Pradesh, Kanha is famous for tigers.
-The population of tigers has been booming in this national park after continuous efforts by the government towards the ‘save the tiger’ project.
+Situated in the Balaghat and Mandla districts of Madhya Pradesh, Kanha is famous for tigers.
+The population of tigers has been booming in this national park after continuous efforts by the government toward the ‘save the tiger’ project.
 Though the national park was primarily set up in 1955 to conserve swamp deer or ‘barasingha’, it has now become popular among tourists as a tiger reserve.
-A jeep safari in Kanha park can lead you to spot tigers, wolves and spotted deer.
+A jeep safari in Kanha park can lead you to spot tigers, wolves, and spotted deer.

 A UNESCO World Heritage Site, Sundarbans is located near Kolkata in West Bengal and shares its boundaries with Bangladesh.
 It is the abode of the famous Royal Bengal Tiger.
 Sunderban national park is situated in a delta made by the Ganga and the Brahmaputra rivers.
 The park has beautiful fauna in form of Mangroves like the Sundari trees which are famous all around the world.